islo.yaml Configuration

 Git-Based Workflow

-This configuration clones two repositories and sets the working directory to the backend repo.
+This configuration clones two repositories, sets the working directory to the backend repo, and runs pip install -e . after the clones complete.

 Configuration Precedence